earlruby/garden-of-d-lights/README.md

 ## NeoPixels

 I started researching NeoPixels by reading and re-reading the [Adafruit NeoPixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels).
-If you're planning on building anything I recommend that you do the same.
-The guide is your best place to get started.
+If you're planning on building anything I recommend that you do the same. **The Überguide is your best place to get started.** I will not be repeating information here that's already covered in The Überguide, so if I say something here that doesn't quite made sense go back and read The Überguide again.

 I built 3 different NeoPixel installations: